Administrative rule R657-69

 (5) Hunters who receive a control permit will not lose any bonus points accrued as part of the limited entry turkey application process.

-(6) Control permits may be withheld from persons who have violated this rule, any other wildlife rule, the Wildlife Resources Code, or who are otherwise ineligible to receive a permit.
+(6) Control permits may be withheld from persons who have violated Title 23, the Wildlife Resources Code of Utah, this rule, any other rule or proclamation of the Wildlife Board, or who are otherwise ineligible to receive a permit.

-(7) Control permits issued under this section do not count towards permit possession limits identified in R657-54.
+(7) Control permits issued under this section do not count toward permit possession limits identified in Rule R657-54.

 (8) Rimfire firearms may be used as a legal weapon for wild turkey permits issued pursuant to this section.